hello world!

 • Heart, kidney, or liver damage from deep chemical peels

-The American Society of Plastic Surgeons estimates the average chemical peel cost to be $673.
+The American Society of Plastic Surgeons estimates the average chemical peel costs $519.

 Vibrant Skin Bar skin experts offer light and medium chemical peels.
 Light peels cost $99 per session, and medium peels cost $125 per session.
 Deep peels may cost up to a few thousand dollars because they require anesthesia and carry more risk.